microsoft/Flash_University/CLR_via_CSharp/CH13_Interfaces/Interfaces/Interfaces.md

 - When inheriting a class, we inherit the method signatures
 - implementation of the methods
     - Kind fo ties in nicely to what we saw last week with constraints.
 Constraints didn't modify method signature or implementation so they weren't 'new' or 'different' in the eyes of the CLR
-- Jeffrey's definition of an interface = just a set of method signatures
 ## Defining an Interface
 - Interfaces can do a little more than just definte method signatures
 - He points us to IDisposable which we saw lastweek --> the method used to dispose of something